Cocotte-Corp/PitchDark/BetaTestPlan.md

 ### Core Gameplay Mechanics

 - Player movement and basic interaction with the environment
-- The Brouillard (Pitch) mechanic with progressive expansion and environmental alteration
+- The Fog (Pitch) mechanic with progressive expansion and environmental alteration
 - Basic combat system with functional weapons (both firearms and melee)
 - Weapon degradation and enrayement (jamming) mechanics
-- Mental health/sanity system affected by exposure to the Brouillard
+- Mental health/sanity system affected by exposure to the Fog

 ### Essential Mission Structure